codenamehaylz/code-generator/README.md

 ## Instructions
 Fill in the form and press submit.

 **Word / Phrase** - Type in the word or phrase that you wish to create a code from.

-**Number of characters** - The desired length of your code **Code must begin with the first character**? - Select this option if you want to ensure that your generated codes all start with the first character of your word / phrase.
+**Number of characters** - The desired length of your code

+**Code must begin with the first character**? - Select this option if you want to ensure that your generated codes all start with the first character of your word / phrase.

+A warning will be displayed if you submit without any input, or if the input is shorter than the number selected for 'number of characters'.